tristanqtn/DevOps-Haven/lab_7/lab.md

       Force refresh a couple of times using `CTRL+F5` What is happening?
 Why?

-We sometimes change the pod on whic the server is running when refreshing the app.
+We sometimes change the pod on which the server is running when refreshing the app.
 So by refreshing we can switch from pods to pods exposed on the same application.

 - [x] Scale down again your deployment to 2 pods and confirm the other 3 are not running anymore.